galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 time_estimation: 3H
 key_points:
 - Before start analyzing RNA-seq data, it is important to evaluate the quality of the samples by using RSeQC.
-- StingTie can be used for gene isoform quantification
+- StringTie can be used for gene isoform quantification and isoform switch analysis.
-- SwitchIsoformAnalyzer can be used for evaluate the statistical siggnificance of isoform switching events in different conditions
+- IsoformSwitchAnalyzeR allows to evaluate the statistical significance of isoform switch events in different conditions.

 contributors:
 - gallardoalba